jgroac/Sunrise-theme/README.md

 Manual installation
 -----------------------
-1. Download the latest release, extract and rename the directory to "Sunrise".
+1. Download the latest release, extract and rename the directory to "Sunrise Theme".

 2. Move the directory inside your sublime Packages directory.
 (Preferences > Browse packages...)